smartdevicelink/sdl_app_library_guides/docs/Getting Started/Adapting to the Head Unit Language/index.md

 3. Implement the `SDLManagerDelegate`'s `managerShouldUpdateLifecycleToLanguage:hmiLanguage:` method.
 If the module's current HMI language or voice recognition (VR) language is different from the app's default language, the method will be called with the module's current HMI and/or VR language.
 Please note that the delegate method will only be called if your app supports the head unit's current language.
 Return a `SDLLifecycleConfigurationUpdate` object with the new `appName` and/or `ttsName`.
 !@
 @![android,javaSE,javaEE]
-2. Implement the `sdlManagerListener`'s `//TODO` method.
+2. Implement the `sdlManagerListener`'s `managerShouldUpdateLifecycle(Language language, Language hmiLanguage)` method.
 If the module's current HMI language or voice recognition (VR) language is different from the app's default language, the listener will be called with the module's current HMI and/or VR language.
 Return a `LifecycleConfigurationUpdate` with the new `appName` and/or `ttsName`.
 !@

 @![iOS]